 These bagels.
-Light and chewy on the inside with a delicious crust on the outside.
-They’re perfect with a smear of cream cheese or a dab of butter.
-Get ready for a seriously delightful bagel.
+Chewy on the inside with a delicious crust on the outside.
+They’re perfect with a smear of dairy free cream cheese or a dab of butter.
+Get ready for a seriously delightful gluten free bagel.

 6 ingredients.
 That’s all there is to these bagels.
-Just 6 ingredients and you have a bagel that’s not only gluten free, but gum free too.
+Just 6 ingredients and you have a bagel that’s not only gluten free and dairy free, but gum free too.
 And the short ingredients list is just one reason why you need to make these bagels.

-Xanthan gum is a tricky one.
+Whether you're new to gluten free baking or not, you've probably seen and heard about xanthan gum.
+Xanthan gum is tricky.
 I’ve got a few ways I substitute for it, but it’s often different, depending on the recipe.
 Some preform better with chia seeds and some you need psyllium husk powder.

 With this gluten free bagel recipe, golden flax seeds are the winner.
 Just look at that amazing bagel.

-I like the golden flax seeds because the end result has no trace of them – with chia seeds, there are always those little specks of seeds.
-And for this recipe, it just didn't perform as well as the golden flax seeds.
+The golden flax seeds preformed best in this recipe because the end result has no trace of them – with chia seeds, there are always those little specks of seeds.

-The egg whites aren’t whipped.
+The egg whites aren’t whipped (like they are in this white bread recipe).
 There’s no need to go that far with them.
 What you are looking for is ‘frothiness’.
 Are they nice and foamy?
 If they are, then they are ready to be added.

 This one was a challenge because on the one hand, the tendency is, to roll those dough tubes, and keep rolling, and keep rolling.
 The dough is easy to work with, so it’s tempting to just keep rolling it out.
 But you want the tubes to be thick, for a nicely shaped bagel.
 Skinny dough tubes = a bagel that’s more like a large thin circle.